MicrosoftDocs/azure-devops-docs/docs/pipelines/release/artifacts.md

 > You will not be able to see the name of your TFS
 > projects or build pipelines when linking to a build, but you can type
 > these into the link dialog fields.
 In addition, when you
-> create a release, VSTS may not be able to
+> create a release, Azure Pipelines may not be able to
 > query the TFS server for the build numbers.
 Instead,
 > type the **Build ID** (not the build number) of the
 > desired build into the appropriate field, or select